-and $f^* := \min_{\bw \in \mathbb{R}^d} f(\bw)$. \end{assum} Note that in Assumption \ref{pl_assumption}, we require the P{\L} inequality to hold for the averaged function $f$ instead of local functions $f_i$.
-This assumption on the averaged loss function is in line with the Kurdyaka-{\L}ojasiewicz (K{\L}) assumption (a more general form of the P{\L} assumption) on the averaged loss function from \cite{zeng2018nonconvex}, where DGD is adopted to perform decentralized optimization.
-It can also be observed that having individual P{\L} inequalities for local loss functions $f_i$ is not enough to guarantee a P{\L} inequality for the global averaged function $f$, unlike the case of convexity where the average of convex functions is convex (see Appendix \ref{PL example} for one such example).
+where $f^* := \min_{\bw \in \mathbb{R}^d} f(\bw)$. \end{assum} Note that in Assumption \ref{pl_assumption}, the P{\L} inequality is required only for the averaged function $f$, rather than for each local function $f_i$.
+This is consistent with the Kurdyka-{\L}ojasiewicz (K{\L}) assumption (a more general form of the P{\L} condition) imposed on the averaged loss function in \citet{zeng2018nonconvex}, where DGD is used for decentralized optimization.
+Moreover, individual P{\L} inequalities for the local functions $f_i$ do not necessarily imply a P{\L} inequality for the averaged function $f$, in contrast to convexity, where the average of convex functions remains convex (see Appendix \ref{PL example} for an illustrative example).